How to Build an AI Agent

 Utilizing Pre-Built Frameworks

-For a more efficient approach how to build an AI agent, businesses can take advantage of existing AI development frameworks.
+For a more efficient approach to AI agent development, businesses can take advantage of existing AI development frameworks.
 These platforms provide pre-configured components, reducing the complexity of building an AI agent.
 Many of them integrate advanced language models to enhance functionality.

 On the contrary, using pre-built frameworks is also a choice when wondering how to build an AI agent.